Cross-examination of FBI agent continues in Hunter Biden's gun trial, as first lady again attends

 “No one is allowed to lie on a federal form like that, even Hunter Biden,” prosecutor Derek Hines told jurors Tuesday.
 “He crossed the line when he chose to buy a gun and lied about a federal background check ... the defendant’s choice to buy a gun is why we are here.”

-Lowell said the form asks whether you “are” a drug user.
-“It does not say ‘have you ever been,’” and he suggested the president’s son did not think of himself as someone with a drug problem when he purchased the gun.

-His state of mind should be considered at the time of the purchase, not later on, when, after he got sober, he wrote a memoir titled "Beautiful Things" about some of his darkest moments.
-The jury heard lengthy audio excerpts from the book, which traces his descent into addiction following the death of his brother, Beau Biden, in 2015 from cancer.
+As evidence of his drug use at the time of purchase, prosecutors showed jurors dozens of pages of Hunter Biden's memoir "Beautiful Things," written in 2021 after he got sober.
+They also heard lengthy audio excerpts from the book, which traces his descent into addiction following the death of his brother, Beau Biden, in 2015 from cancer and covers the period he bought the gun, though it doesn't mention the weapon specifically.

+Defense attorney Abbe Lowell has said Hunter Biden's state of mind was different when he wrote the book than when he purchased the gun, when he didn't believe he had an addiction.
+And the prosecutors must prove he had a drug problem when he filled out the document at the time of purchase.

+In his cross-examination of the FBI agent, Erika Jensen, Lowell pointed out several liquor store purchases in October 2018, the month Hunter Biden bought the gun.
+Lowell has suggested that references in his memoir to “relapsing” refer to alcohol abuse, not drug use.

 The Delaware trial comes after the collapse of a plea deal with prosecutors that would have resolved the gun case and a separate California tax case and avoided the spectacle of a trial.
 Hunter Biden has since pleaded not guilty and has said he's being unfairly targeted by the Justice Department, after Republicans slammed the now-defunct plea agreement as a sweetheart deal for the Democratic president's son.